Sheilla Lampkin

-Sheilla Joyce Ezelle Lampkin (August 23, 1945 – July 23, 2016) was an American politician and a Democratic member of the Arkansas House of Representatives representing District 9 from January 14, 2013, until her death on July 23, 2016.
+Sheilla Joyce Ezelle Lampkin (August 23, 1945 – July 23, 2016) was an American politician and a Democratic Party member of the Arkansas House of Representatives representing District 9 from January 14, 2013, until her death on July 23, 2016.
 Lampkin served consecutively from January 2011 until January 2013 in the District 10 seat.

 Education

 Lampkin graduated from the University of Arkansas at Monticello and earned her master's degree from the University of Arkansas.